kenclr/pdep2psst2/README.md

 This paper characterizes PP idioms, identifies the idiom inventories, discusses their occurrence in the PDEP corpora, identifies entries and senses missing from PDEP, describes how to incorporate new data into PDEP, and considers potential expansion of PDEP corpora.
 The paper examines the PP idioms in the supersense reviews corpus (<https://github.com/nert-gu/streusle>) in the light of these results.

 This paper is a __working paper__.
-It is not the ultimate consideration of PP idioms, but rather liberally identifies further work that is intended.
+It describes several steps that have been taken in mapping from  not the ultimate consideration of PP idioms, but rather liberally identifies further work that is intended.
 Any comments, criticisms, and suggestions are __welcome__.

 Files
 -----